Using Data to Prevent Workplace Harassment

 First, a great deal of data can be gathered through employee surveys that are either delivered on their own or as an integrated part of a workplace harassment and discrimination prevention training course.
 Responses to questions posed in these surveys can provide the employer with critical insights about organizational culture and climate–and a targeted, action-oriented roadmap for next steps.

 For example, one critical area to measure is related to bystander intervention; specifically, how comfortable and equipped individuals feel to step in if they witness concerning behavior at work.
-Research demonstrates that there is often a misperception about others’ willingness to get involved in situations related to harassment, a gap between what individuals report that they themselves would do versus what they believe their co-workers would do.
+Research demonstrates that there is often a misperception about others’ willingness to get involved in situations related to workplace harassment, a gap between what individuals report that they themselves would do versus what they believe their co-workers would do.
 This gap in perception about coworker views can actually cause individuals to not intervene, out of fear of social retribution or lack of support.

-Thus, if an organization’s data reveal this same gap, the organization could improve its current workplace harassment training to include bystander intervention training.
+Thus, if an organization’s data reveal this same gap, the organization could improve its current workplace harassment prevention training to include bystander intervention training.
 It could also launch a messaging campaign–tailored by the department if the data allows–that could state, for example, “We all want this to be a great place to work–and we can all play a part.
 X% of our organization’s employees report they would step in to stop harassment in the workplace.
 If you take action in a situation that concerns you, your colleagues and managers will support you.”
 This messaging is critical to engaging individuals to be a part of the solution to stop disrespectful behavior before it escalates into illegal behavior.

 Another survey question could ask how comfortable employees, faculty, or staff would feel raising concerns to someone in their workplace.
-If the responses indicate room for improvement, the organization could promptly look into whether it offers a sufficient number and sufficiently varied types of channels and points of contact for reporting harassment in the workplace.
+If the responses indicate room for improvement, the organization could promptly look into whether it offers a sufficient number and sufficiently varied types of channels and points of contact for reporting discrimination and harassment in the workplace.
 It could gather additional data regarding utilization rates of each channel; the frequency, methods, and messaging of communications about such channels; and how reports via each channel were ultimately handled to determine whether any barriers–real or perceived–may exist to their use.
 Finally, all of this gathered data could also be used to launch leadership-driven messaging to both employees and supervisors to communicate the organization’s authentic desire to know about concerns and its commitment to absolute non-retaliation for good faith reports.

 For example, are there patterns in the types of employees filing complaints (e.g., tenure, job function, or personal characteristics), the department or location in which they work, or the job function/level of the person against whom the complaints are filed?
 Was there a spike in reports following certain organizational events, such as sales meetings or holiday parties, or following the hiring of a new department head?